 used in making program admission decisions.
 It is strongly recommended that students take many of the above college courses in preparation for this exam, and take

 Once admitted, students would take three additional semesters of nursing coursework including clinical experiences.

-Students can begin at MSC Southeast as early as Spring Semester in January 2020 on the general education requirements.
+Students can begin at MSC Southeast in 2020 on the general education requirements.